CartoDB/carto.js/doc/API.md

   ```
 <div class="margin20"></div>

-sql and cartocss are mandatory, an exception is raised if any of them are not present.
-If the interactivity is not set, there is no interactivity enabled for that layer (better performance).
+sql and cartocss are mandatory, an exception is raised if either isn't not present.
+If the interactivity is not set then it will not be enabled for that layer (better performance).

 ###### Returns